fpgaminer/joycaption/README.md

 To use JoyCaption locally, you can download the model from [Hugging Face](https://huggingface.co/fancyfeast/llama-joycaption-beta-one-hf-llava) and integrate it into your existing workflows.

+### VRAM Requirements

+At its native datatype of bfloat16, JoyCaption needs about 17GB of VRAM for the model, so it runs comfortably on 24GB and up GPUs.
+If you need a lighterweight version, it can be quantized to 8-bit or 4-bit (https://github.com/fpgaminer/joycaption/issues/3#issuecomment-2870217672).
+The ComfyUI node (https://github.com/fpgaminer/joycaption_comfyui/) supports this natively.

 ### Example Usage

 ```python